 As this year heads into its final stretch, and our heads become consumed with family and holidays and travel and preparations for all manner of seasonal things, I want to invite you to do something.

-How, like Brown in the passage above, can you embrace that making your travel writing dream a reality is harder than you planned, forgive yourself anything in the past that you feel guilt about about it, and move forward with a clean conscious and nothing but enthusiasm and determination?
+How, like Brown in the passage above, can you embrace that making your travel writing dream a reality or growing that flourishing business is harder than you planned, forgive yourself anything in the past that you feel guilt about about it, and move forward with a clean conscious and nothing but enthusiasm and determination?